 There is one phrase that echoes across all of the news coverage of these fires.
 You hear it more than the praise of our heroic firefighters – who are kicking butt.
 You hear it even more than the stories of neighbors staying behind to help neighbors, and there are many stories about that.
 It was a phrase that caught my ear because it was new to me: “livestock evacuation”.

 The hills are full of horses, pigs, cows, sheep, goats, chickens and those who care for them.
 Even before a relief shelter was set up for the human evacuees of the Summit fire the fairgrounds opened up and volunteers erected livestock shelters.
-They didn’t have to put the word out, people knew it was be needed and just started showing up.
+They didn’t have to put the word out, people knew it would be needed and just started showing up.
 In every fire report I saw the livestock evacuation information was posted at the bottom of the screen.
 Not only are the hills filled with animals, they’re filled with people who love and respect them.

 As I watched news of the Trabing fire one of the newscasters was evacuating her own home, a home her family had lived in for a hundred years.
 Her father stayed behind.
 She said because “that’s just who he is.”
 They were able to get the horses out in time.
 There are probably a lot of country folk who understand the choices they made.